nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 *  `edit 2 -n Betsy Crower -t` Edits the name of the 2nd person to be Betsy Crower and clears all existing tags.
 * `edit --remove -t friends` Removes the `friends` tag from Alex Yeoh and Charlotte Oliveiro.

-### Finding contacts : `find`

-Deprecated: essentially same function as `list`

-Finds persons whose names contain the given keywords and/or is associated with the given tag.

-Format: `find [-n NAME] [-t TAG]`

-* The search is case-insensitive. e.g. `hans` will match `Hans`.
-* Partial matches to names are returned, e.g. `lliam` will match `williams`.
-* Only full tags will be matched.

-Examples:
-* `find -n Bob -t cs2103` Finds contacts where the name contains Bob and the contact contains the tag cs2103.

 ### Listing contacts : `list`

 Shows a list of all persons in PartyPlanet's Contact List.